Amazon warehouse workers reject union bid in Alabama

 But the pandemic also revealed inequities in the workforce, with many having to report to their jobs even while the coronavirus was raging, leading to concerns over health and safety.
 The organizing efforts in Bessemer coincided with protests happening throughout the country after the police killing of George Floyd, raising awareness around racial injustice and further fueling frustration over how workers at the warehouse — more than 80% who are Black — are being treated, with 10-hour days of packing and loading boxes and only two 30-minute breaks.

+In a press conference held by Amazon, four workers at the Bessemer warehouse said talk of mistreatment by the company was the opinion of a few workers, not all of them.

+“We’re really sorry that their experience hasn’t been the same as ours,” said Will Stokes, one of the warehouse workers who voted against the union.

-Workers in Bessemer approached the RWDSU last summer about organizing and the momentum had been building ever since.
-The union push was thrust into the national spotlight, attracting the attention of professional athletes, Hollywood stars and high-profile elected officials, including President Joe Biden.
+The organizing effort inside the Bessemer warehouse began last summer when a group of workers approached the RWDSU about forming a union.
+The movement gained momentum ever since, attracting the attention of professional athletes, Hollywood stars and high-profile elected officials, including President Joe Biden.

 During the voting process, workers were flooded with messages from Amazon and the union.
-Amazon hung anti-union signs throughout the warehouse, including inside bathroom stalls.
-It held mandatory meetings to convince workers why the union was a bad idea and also argued that it already offered more than twice the minimum wage in Alabama plus benefits without paying union dues.
+Amazon hung anti-union signs throughout the warehouse and held mandatory meetings to convince workers why the union was a bad idea.
+It also argued that it already offered more than twice the minimum wage in Alabama plus benefits without paying union dues.

 Union organizers, meanwhile, stood outside the warehouse gates trying to talk to people driving in and out of work.
 It also had volunteers call all of the nearly 6,000 workers, promising a union will lead to better working conditions, better pay and more respect.